 - Easter eggs

 We've also seen cashback available for non-food items, like shampoo and pet food.
 While there's no point in buying something you don't want for a partial refund, you may as well make the most of a full refund.
 Never turn down a few freebies, we say!

 Plus, if it's something you don't like or won't use, you can donate your freebies to a food bank.

 Where can you use cashback apps?

-Usually these apps only work with receipts from big supermarkets (Tesco, ASDA, Morrisons, Sainsbury's, Waitrose and the Co-op) but most of the time the app will let you know where you can shop in order to be eligible for the cashback.
+Usually, these apps only work with receipts from big supermarkets (Tesco, Asda, Morrisons, Sainsbury's, Waitrose and the Co-op).
+Most of the time, the app will let you know where you can shop in order to be eligible for the cashback.

 Are supermarket cashback apps reliable?